devvafj/genpydoc/README.md

 # genpydoc
-Generate Docstrings to all functions in your Python script.
+A dummy script that generate Docstrings to all functions in your Python script.

 ## Usage
 1. Copy src/genpydoc.py file to your project.